joe-jngigi/joe_jngigi_beta/docs/README.md

 }
 ```

 The credentials are used to generate a suitable form on the sign-in page.
-You can specify whatever fields you are expecting to be submitted. domain, username, password, 2FA token, etc. You can pass any HTML attribute to the `<input>` tag through the object.
+You can specify whatever fields you are expecting to be submitted.
+Domain, username, password, 2FA token, etc. You can pass any HTML attribute to the `<input>` tag through the object.
 On the `authorize` function, You need to provide your own logic here that takes the credentials.
 You should note that this below is usually some random string.

 You might note that we have an object, `credentials` with data objects `username` and a `password`.
 When we are creating a custom login, we will have to leave these objects empty.
 Leaving them with the input variables means that it is going to generate a login form for us.